wangchning/vocabulary/Vocabulary.md

 - They believe the soul is immortal, grounding this belief on the Divine nature of the human spirit.

 ## H
+### handwavy
+- The math professor only gave a partial description of the proof as she used handwaving to get through the most difficult part and told the students to study the remained of the proof at home.

+Hand wavy comes from the magician's technique of waving their hands around to draw attention away from the actions behind the magic trick.

+### have/get your ducks in a row
+: to be well-organized, prepared, and up-to-date
+- We need to have our ducks in a row to ensure that there are no problems at home while we're gone on our trip.

 ## I
 ### if